Patterns over assertions

 .

-Each compound pattern first checks the type of its input: a rec
+Each group pattern first checks the type of its input: a rec

 pattern fails unless it is